lake-wg/edhoc/draft-ietf-lake-edhoc.md

 where:

 * ERR_CODE - error code encoded as an integer.
-The value 0 is used for success, all other values (negative or positive) indicate errors.
+The value 0 is reserved for success and can only be used internally, all other values (negative or positive) indicate errors.
 * ERR_INFO - error information.
 Content and encoding depend on error code.

 The remainder of this section specifies the currently defined error codes, see {{fig-error-codes}}.
 Additional error codes and corresponding error information may be specified.